Stade de France: History

 The discussion about a new national stadium in France was asked during the bid process for the 1998 FIFA World Cup, when this issue was noted as one of the weaknesses of the Paris bid for the 1992 Summer Olympics.
 And despite the existing infrastructure, if the process won, there was a guarantee that the French government and the French Football Federation would build a stadium for more than 80 thousand people and that it would become the main stage of the event.
 With the confirmation of France's choice announced on July 2, 1992, this new all-seater covered stadium was guaranteed and thus broke the country's tradition of not building any new specific structure for a sporting event, as the last one was the Stade Olympique Yves-du-Manoir.
 Due to the magnitude and importance of the facility, the Council of State was allowed a first-hand approach to how the stadium would be constructed and paid for.
 The Council sought for the stadium to be built as close as possible to Paris and their metropolitan area, and that the constructor and operator of the facility would receive significant financial contributions for 30 months following the stadium's completion.
-The architects Michel Macary, Aymeric Zublena, Michel Regembal, and Claude Constantini, who were associated with CR SCAU Architecture, handled the stadium's design.

 The stadium was officially ready for construction following the government's selection of manufacturers, Bouygues, Dumez, and SGE, and the signing of building permits on 30 April 1995.
 With only 31 months to complete the stadium, construction commenced on 2 May 1995.
 The first cornerstone was laid five months later, on 6 September.
 After over a year of construction, over 800,000 m² of earthworks had been created, and as much as 180,000 m³ of concrete had been poured.
 The roof installation cost €45 million, and the mobile platform took over a year to complete.

 During the developmental phase, the stadium was referred to in French as the Grand Stade ("large stadium").
 On 4 December 1995, the Ministry of Sport launched a design competition to decide on a name for the stadium.
 The stadium was officially named Stade de France (France's Stadium) after the Ministry heard a proposal from French football legend Michel Platini, who recommended the name.
 The total cost of the stadium was €364 million.